marchelbling/marc.helbling.fr/content/post/2014-09-22-practical-git-introduction.md

  * [new branch]      english    -> origin/english
 ```

 We can see that a new branch `english` has been pushed.
 We see that locally, git refers to it as `origin/english`.
-Indeed, git keep remote object references in an eponym namespace
+Indeed, git keeps remote object references in an eponymous namespace

 ```shell
 $ tree .git/refs/ --matchdirs -P remotes/origin